 Matt was born in Carbondale, Illinois and grew up in Southern Indiana.
 Matt earned a BFA in Ceramics and Art History from Indiana University in 2007 after spending significant time in China where he studied the history and technology of Chinese porcelain.
 After graduation, Matt spent two years teaching English and working in a small clay studio in Seoul, South Korea.
 Before attending Graduate school in Utah, he spent two years as a resident artist at the Armory Art Center in West Palm Beach, Florida.
 In 2016, Matt received his MFA in Ceramics at Utah State University.
-He is currently a long term resident at The Red Lodge Clay Center in Red Lodge, Montana where he continues to research the intersection of ceramics, geology, and material science.
+He worked as a long term resident at the Red Lodge Clay Center in Red Lodge, Montana, and recently moved to Sitka, Alaska where he continues to research the intersection of ceramics, geology, and material science.

 Daily life plays an important role in what I make and why.
 The needs of the kitchen and home are for me, like many potters, a useful starting point for conceiving specific utilitarian forms.
 I make a lot of cups, bottles, and drinking vessels.
 Lately I’ve been interested in the idea of designing and making these vessels in sets.
 For me, there’s nothing better than gathering with a group of friends, eating, drinking, and using handmade ceramics.
 I’m motivated to make objects that enhance these experiences and enliven domestic spaces.